 (!) – means crucial cards for the main game concept

-Merkaar Tentacles — , — starter set character, a good magical shooter that can enter the battlefield on turn 2 to cover Brissa if she began to retreat by the attacking opponent’s pressure.
+Merkaar Tentacles — , — starter set character, a good magical shooter that can enter the battlefield on turn 2 to cover Brissa (if she begins to retreat) by the attacking opponent’s pressure.

 Zema the Trickster Mage — , — starter set character.
-Zema is a great unit that can deal a lot of damage ignoring the armour.
-In the midgame or lategame, its first word could give your opponent a serious advantage by returning two of their support cards from the Graveyard, so try to summon this character as soon as possible before your opponent played powerful support cards.
-Except for that, Zema is one of the most powerful mages in the game.
+Zema is a great unit that can deal a lot of damage ignoring the armor.
+In the midgame or lategame, its first word can give your opponent a serious advantage by returning two of their support cards from the Graveyard, so try to summon this character as soon as possible before your opponent plays powerful support cards.
+Considering that as a mere exception, we believe Zema is one of the most powerful mages in the game.

 Milady Rosalinda the Captain’s Daughter (!) —, — starter set character.
 Rosalinda is a common back row unit that controls and suppresses the pressure of your opponent’s units.
 Activating Rosalinda, you have a big chance to force a targeted character to skip its next turn.

 Lady Alba — , .
 It’s a pretty strong melee combat character of the Guild of Merchants.
-Similarly to Vadoma, it also provides protective functions, though it’s capable of attacking.
+Similarly to Vadoma, she also provides protective functions, though, it’s capable of attacking.
 3 Strength points and Fortitude is a good level for the midgame stage.

-Captain Gil-Talas — , — one of the strongest Guild of Merchant characters.
-If you don’t pay for his First Word, it’s just an average defender, but with that additional power, the Captain is almost undefeated obstacle defending your back row and also a good attacking unit.
+Captain Gil-Talas — , — one of the strongest Guild of Merchant’s characters.
+If you don’t pay for his First Word, it’s just an average defender, but with that additional power, the Captain is almost undefeatable obstacle that defends your back row.
+He also turns to be a good attacking unit.

 Borgan the Crusher (!) — , .
 Here’s another decent melee combatant.
-Having good support and buffs, it will be your main strike force, but be careful as Borgan is not Fortitude, which means it loses its effectiveness in melee if it’s wounded.
+Having good support and buffs, it will be your main strike force, but be careful as Borgan is not Fortitude, which means he loses his effectiveness in melee if it’s wounded.

 Renard the Deafening Shot (!) — , .
 Renard is one of the best shooters in the game!
-If you use its Contract and provide it with Barracks bonus, Renard gains probably the highest number of Shooting Points possible.
-Taking into account its Health, speed, and Buckshot, Renard will be very reliable whatever your game plan is.
+If you use his Contract and provide him with Barracks bonus, Renard gains probably the highest number of Shooting Points possible.
+Taking into account his Health, speed, and Buckshot, Renard will be very reliable whatever your game plan is.

 Archmage Munin — , .
-This is a very interesting character, combining range shooter and melee combatant.
-As well as Chevalier de Batz, Munin has Rush, which means it can appear on the battlefield and strike right away.
+This is a very interesting character, combining a range shooter and a melee combatant.
+As well as Chevalier de Batz, Munin has Rush, which means he can appear on the battlefield and strike right away.
 And the most important part is that the more Archmage misses the mark (doesn’t hit the target), the more Strength it gets.
-In some games, after a few shots, it can enter melee combat with 4 and even 5 Strength points!
+In some games, after a few shots, he can enter a melee combat with 4 and even 5 Strength points!

 There are 10 creatures in total, which is nice for the base of the deck.
 The best part of this deck is that it’s very flexible and you can use this build choosing almost every game strategy in the game.
 You can either avoid close combats and use your shooters/mages, aim to win over your opponent by collecting prosperity, or immediately rush into the opponent’s ranks and start a massive clash.
 This deck can be upgraded by adding, for example, three plague doctors of Vallor: Michelle Gazzini, Lucrezia the Rat Doctor, Bartolo the Plague Reaper, or if just adding more characters that have City Hall in their summoning cost to deal even more damage.